Toggle: English / Spanish

-Diastasis recti is commonly seen in women who have multiple pregnancies, because the muscles have been stretched many times.
+Diastasis recti is commonly seen in women who have multiple pregnancies.
+This is because the muscles have been stretched many times.
 Extra skin and soft tissue in the front of the abdominal wall may be the only signs of this condition in early pregnancy.
-In the later part of pregnancy, the top of the pregnant uterus is often seen bulging out of the abdominal wall.
+In the later part of pregnancy, the top of the pregnant uterus can be seen bulging out of the abdominal wall.
 An outline of parts of the unborn baby may be seen in some severe cases.

-The doctor can diagnose this condition with a physical exam.
+The health care provider can diagnose this condition with a physical exam.

 No treatment is needed for pregnant women with this condition.

-In most cases, diastasis recti usually heals on its own.
+In some cases, diastasis recti heals on its own.

 Pregnancy-related diastasis recti often lasts long after the woman gives birth.
 Exercise may help improve the condition.
 Umbilical hernia may occur in some cases.
-If pain is present, surgery may be needed.
+Surgery is rarely performed for diastasis recti.

 In general, complications only result when a hernia develops.

-Call your health care provider right was if a child with diastasis recti:
+Call your health care provider right away if a child with diastasis recti: